SPC conducts ongoing research on fish-stock levels.

 - Refine modelling approaches for maturity and sex of tuna.

+The Oceanic Fisheries Management Project works with SPC to deliver annual training workshops on stock assessment.
 The workshops, which have been run since 2006, aim to increase regional fisheries officers’ ability to:

 - understand and interpret the results from the regional oceanic fisheries’ stock assessments